kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 The principle of ensembling for uncertainty quantification follows from the fact that:
 	- Each NN tend to converge near the data points but vary over regions (of input domain) where data is absent.
 Specifically, I use *Bagging*<sup>[2](https://www.stat.berkeley.edu/~breiman/bagging.pdf)<\sup> over NN.
 Using different boostrapped data to train each NN further helps to avoid overfit.
-Furthermore, each NN is equipped with random prior.<sup>[3](https://arxiv.org/pdf/1506.02142.pdf)<\sup> This helps each NN to diverge further over the regions where data is absent.

 ### 3.1 Single fidelity *Bagging* NN